Pre-Treatment Methods of Samples for Radiocarbon Dating

 Interpretation of results

 Our reporting process includes an automatic attempt at calibrating your radiocarbon result with an internationally agreed calibration curve.
-No account will be taken of any marine component in your sample material.
+No account is taken of whether your samples are from the Southern Hemisphere or if there is any marine component in your sample material.
 No attempt will be made to determine if your sample lies within the limits of the calibration curve.
 Thus, the automatic calibration result may contain warnings of the sample age being unsuitable for the calibration curve.

 In addition to reporting radiocarbon ages we also report a quantity called F14C.
 Roughly speaking, this is the same as fraction modern, but with C13 fractionation and background corrections clearly implied.

 To use our on-line radiocarbon calibration program please go to http://calib.org/calib/.
-There are links to additional information on radiocarbon calibration in the CALIB manual at and a downloadable version for MS Windows.
+There is also a link to a downloadable version for MS Windows.